Konbaung dynasty: Royal agencies

 The government was centrally administered by several advisory royal agencies, following a pattern established during the Taungoo dynasty.

-The Hluttaw (လွှတ်တော်, lit. "place of royal release," c.f.
-Council of State) held legislative, ministerial and judicial functions, administering the royal government as delegated by the king.
-Sessions at the Hluttaw were held for 6 hours daily, from 6 to 9 am, and from noon to 3 pm.
+The Hluttaw (လွှတ်တော်, lit. "place of royal release," cf. Council of State) held legislative, ministerial and judicial functions, administering the royal government as delegated by the king.
+Sessions at the Hluttaw were held for six hours daily, from 6 to 9 a.m., and from noon to 3 p.m.
 Listed by rank, the Hluttaw was composed of: